ajalt/colormath/README.md

 # Colormath

-Colormath is a library that allows you to convert between a number of color spaces.
+Colormath is a library that allows you to convert between a number of color spaces, and to parse CSS colors into any of the supported color spaces.

 ## Supported color spaces